trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the purpose of Spanning Tree?</b></summary><br>

 This protocol operates at layer 2 of the OSI model with the purpose of preventing loops on the network.
-Without STP, a redundant switch deployment would create broadcast storms that cripple even the most robust networks.
+Without **STP**, a redundant switch deployment would create broadcast storms that cripple even the most robust networks.
 There are several iterations based on the original IEEE 802.1D standard; each operates slightly different than the others while largely accomplishing the same loop-free goal.

 </details>